-NOTE: Cardrooms, satellite wagering facilities, and racetracks with onsite wagering that operate or lease hotels, restaurants, bars, spas, salons, fitness centers, swimming pools, nightclubs, lounges, retail shopping, conventions, indoor and outdoor sporting and entertainment venues, etc., should keep those areas closed until each of those types of establishments are allowed to resume modified or full operation.
-Racetracks are currently allowed to operate without spectators.
-When allowed to reopen to modified or full operation, cardrooms, satellite wagering facilities, and racetracks with onsite wagering with these establishments should refer to the appropriate industry guidance as they become available on the COVID-19 Resilience Roadmap website.
-All public events or concentrated gatherings, including musical or other performances at these facilities, must be cancelled or postponed.
+NOTE: The State recommends that tribes that operate or lease hotels, restaurants, bars, spas, salons, fitness centers, swimming pools, nightclubs, lounges, retail shopping, conventions, indoor and outdoor sporting and entertainment venues, etc., should keep those areas closed until each of those types of establishments is allowed to resume modified or full operation in neighboring or surrounding counties.
+When the State allows counties to reopen these industries to modified or full operation, the State encourages tribes with these establishments to refer to the appropriate industry guidance as it becomes available on the COVID-19 Resilience Roadmap website.
+The State recommends that all public events or concentrated gatherings, including musical or other performances at these facilities, be cancelled or postponed.

-This guidance is not intended to revoke or repeal any employee rights, either statutory, regulatory or collectively bargained, and is not exhaustive, as it does not include county health orders, nor is it a substitute for any existing safety and health-related regulatory requirements such as those of Cal/OSHA.1 Stay current on changes to public health guidance and state/local orders, as the COVID-19 situation continues.
+This guidance is not intended to revoke or repeal any employee rights, either statutory, regulatory or collectively bargained, and is not exhaustive, as it does not include tribal or county health orders, nor is it a substitute for any existing safety and health-related regulatory guidance such as those of Cal/OSHA.
+The State recommends that tribes stay current on changes to public health guidance and state/local orders, as the COVID-19 situation continues.
 Cal/OSHA has more comprehensive guidance on their Cal/OSHA General Guidelines on Protecting Workers from COVID-19 webpage.
 CDC has additional requirements in their guidance for businesses and employers.